Shared memory

 Section titled “Proposal workflow”- Mine for candidates:

-proposals_mine {commits: 10, min_count: 3}analyzes the last 10 commits and finds groups of files that changed together at least 3 times.
-The tool returns pending suggestions. - List pending:
+memory mine {commits: 10, min_count: 3}analyzes the last 10 commits and finds groups of files that changed together at least 3 times.
+The mode returns pending suggestions. - List pending:

 Shared memory is useful for: